debezium/debezium-design-documents/gsoc/2026/VanKhanhAnny/proposal.md

 - executing lifecycle commands
 - returning structured error information

-For credentials, I would not introduce a separate secret-handling design if the Platform already has a preferred pattern.
-I would align with the existing secret management approach and use secret references wherever possible rather than embedding credentials directly in pipeline or host definitions.
+For credentials, I would not make the MVP depend on Platform-managed vault support, because that part of the current codebase is not implemented yet.
+A more realistic first step is to let Conductor receive SSH private keys through its own runtime environment, for example as mounted files or deployment-time secret volumes, and let the host-target model store only a reference to that mounted key.
+The key material itself should not be persisted in Platform entities.

 #### 6. Container-engine-first deployment path

 From the official project description, I think a container-based runtime is the right place to start.

+The current operator path is useful as a design reference here.
+Today, `PipelineMapper` takes `PipelineFlat` and produces a `DebeziumServer` resource containing source, sink, offset, schema-history, transform, signal, notification, and logging configuration.
+For a host target, I would keep the same pipeline input model but change the output artifact.
+Instead of a Kubernetes custom resource, the host path should render a small runtime bundle that a container engine can execute on a Linux machine.

 For the MVP, the deployment flow would be:

 1. Validate the target host and runtime prerequisites.
-2. Render Debezium Server configuration from the pipeline model.
+2. Render Debezium Server runtime configuration from the pipeline model.
-3. Transfer required artifacts to the target host.
+3. Transfer a small runtime bundle to the target host.
-4. Start Debezium Server through a supported container engine.
+4. Pull the Debezium Server image through the supported container engine.
+5. Start Debezium Server through that container engine.
-5. Persist enough metadata in Conductor to support later lifecycle actions.
+6. Persist enough metadata in Conductor to support later lifecycle actions.

+For the container-engine-first MVP, I expect that runtime bundle to contain:

+- a rendered `application.properties` file derived from the pipeline's source, sink, transform, offset, schema-history, signal, notification, and log settings
+- a small env file or launch script describing container name, image, mounted paths, and any runtime flags
+- a target working-directory layout on the host where generated files, logs, and lifecycle metadata can live

+I would not copy the Debezium Server image itself from Conductor to the target machine.
+The host runtime should pull that image from the configured registry.
+I also would not transfer the SSH private key used by Conductor.
+If a pipeline needs local secret files on the target machine, those should come from pre-provisioned host paths or mounted files rather than from a new vault-replication design in the MVP.

-Even with a general container-engine design, the first version still needs one concrete runtime to support first.
+Even with a general container-engine design, the first version still needs one concrete runtime to support.
 I would confirm that choice with mentors before implementation.

 #### 7. Lifecycle management